CRYPTO20 (C20) Price Hits $3.54 on Top Exchanges

 According to CryptoCompare, “CRYPTO20 is an autonomous cryptocurrency-only portfolio composed by utilizing an index strategy.
 CRYPTO20 cuts out the middleman, the platform, and is thus able to offer significantly lower fees.
 CRYPTO20 is not a platform, it is a fully functioning product.
 CRYPTO20’s utility token is called C20.
 It can be traded at any time, holdings are fully transparent and there are no legacy banking fees or expensive fund managers.
 C20 tokens are directly tied to the underlying assets with a novel liquidation option that can be exercised via the smart contract. “

-It is usually not possible to buy alternative cryptocurrencies such as CRYPTO20 directly using US dollars.
-Investors seeking to acquire CRYPTO20 should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+It is usually not presently possible to buy alternative cryptocurrencies such as CRYPTO20 directly using US dollars.
+Investors seeking to trade CRYPTO20 should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy CRYPTO20 using one of the exchanges listed above.

 Receive News & Updates for CRYPTO20 Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CRYPTO20 and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.